knowsuchagency/promptic/README.md

 # promptic

 `promptic` is a lightweight, decorator-based Python library that simplifies the process of interacting with large language models (LLMs) using [litellm][litellm].
-With `promptic`, you can effortlessly create prompts, handle input arguments, and receive structured outputs from LLMs with just a few lines of code.
+With `promptic`, you can effortlessly create prompts, handle input arguments, receive structured outputs from LLMs, and enable function/tool calling capabilities with just a few lines of code.

 ## Installation